-We’ve submitted a multi-year application to the Saskatchewan Rate Review Panel, requesting system average rate increases of 4% effective Sept.
+Based on the recommendation of the Saskatchewan Rate Review Panel, the Government of Saskatchewan has approved SaskPower’s rate application, including the request for system average rate increases of 4% effective Sept.
 1, 2022, and 4% effective Apr.
 1, 2023.

 The application includes rate rebalancing and a rate design methodology shift.

 We haven’t increased rates since Mar.
 1, 2018, when a system-wide average increase of 3.5% came into effect.
 Our focus on improving efficiency and finding cost savings in operation, maintenance and administration activities allowed us to defer a rate increase for over 4 years.
 Despite these savings, additional cost pressures still exist.

 Our fuel and purchased power expenses have risen in the years since the last increase, primarily due to higher natural gas prices and the addition of renewable generation options – which we need to meet our target of reducing our greenhouse gas emissions by at least 50% below 2005 levels by 2030.

 We’re also investing more in vegetation management initiatives, pursuing the feasibility of Small Modular Reactors and increasing maintenance on our Transmission and Distribution infrastructure to modernize our power grid and improve service reliability throughout the province.

 How much more would I pay if the rate increases are approved?

 The average residential customer will see increases of $5 per month in 2022-23 and $5 per month in 2023-24, while the average farm customer will see increases of $12 per month in 2022-23 and $12 per month in 2023-24.